alkiranet/terraform-provider-alkira/docs/resources/connector_internet.md

 subcategory: ""
 description: |-
   Manage Internet Exit.
-  An internet exit is an exit from the CXP to theinternet and allows and allows the traffic fromthe various Users & Sites or Cloud Connectors toflow towards the Internet.
+  An internet exit is an exit from the CXP to theinternet and allows the traffic fromthe various Users & Sites or Cloud Connectors toflow towards the Internet.
 ---

 # alkira_connector_internet (Resource)

 Manage Internet Exit.

-An internet exit is an exit from the CXP to theinternet and allows and allows the traffic fromthe various Users & Sites or Cloud Connectors toflow towards the Internet.
+An internet exit is an exit from the CXP to theinternet and allows the traffic fromthe various Users & Sites or Cloud Connectors toflow towards the Internet.

 ## Example Usage